 - Photographs and videos from the accident scene, including an onboard video from the truck;

 - Copies of truck maintenance reports and other information about the truck;

-- Copies of the driver’s logs, driving history, training, medical information, and employee file;
+- Copies of the driver’s logs, driving history, training, medical bills and information, and employee file;

 - Physical evidence, including photographs and videos, of the truck before it is repaired or destroyed; and,